AlexeyPerov/Unity-Dependencies-Hunter/README.md

 [![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-green.svg)](https://GitHub.com/Naereen/StrapDown.js/graphs/commit-activity)

 ##
-This tool finds unreferenced assets by scanning all files in your Unity project.
+This tool finds unreferenced assets in Unity project.

 All code combined into one script for easier portability.
 So you can just copy-paste [DependenciesHunter.cs](./Packages/DependenciesHunter/Editor/DependenciesHunter.cs) to your project in any Editor folder.